ELREKO/Use-of-AI-in-the-Company/README.md

 # Use-of-AI-in-the-Company
 As part of the certification for the IHK Certificate Cyber Security Advisor, I wrote a paper.
 In it, a policy for the use of Artificial Intelligence is introduced within a fictitious company.

+The paper consists of two parts.
+In the first part, the Information Security Management System (ISMS) methodology is used to describe the company and the problem in more detail.
+In the second part, this serves as the basis for deriving the policy on the use of AI.

+The topic is of great current relevance and would have deserved a more comprehensive treatment.
+I would have gladly done so, but I was limited by the training institute to a minimum scope of 12 content pages.